qhuyduong/AMDMicrophone/README.md

 At the moment the only way to install this kext is to place it under `/Library/Extensions/`, which requires SIP to be disabled.
 I may find a solution for this in the future.

-### Check if your laptop is equipped with an Audio Co-Process.
+### Check if your laptop is equipped with an Audio Co-Processor.
 T.B.D

 ## Installation